-Priority 1 are actions that hopefully all libraries can take to improve privacy practices.
-Priority 2 and Priority 3 actions may be more difficult for libraries to implement depending on their technical expertise, available resources, and organizational structure.
+Priority 1 actions all libraries and vendors can take to improve privacy practices.
+Priority 2 and Priority 3 actions are in addition to Priority 1 and may be more difficult for libraries or vendors to implement depending on their technical expertise, available resources, and organizational structure.

 Priority 1 Actions

-- Settings for personal accounts on vendor websites.
+a.
+Recommending settings for personal accounts on vendor websites.

-- Vendor applications on personal devices including any privacy settings and how to remove the application and any associated stored data.
+b.
+Explaining privacy settings and how to remove the application and any associated stored data.

 Priority 2 Actions